ajp64/spotifyproject/README.md

 15/03/2022 - The app is now connected to the Spotify API, and retrieves pictures and info about artists as well.
 Next up, making it look good!

 17/03/2022 - Sucessfully implemented a bar chart using Recharts.
 Still need to work on design and UI and some issues with functionality.

 21/03/2022 - Used Chakra UI to add styling and formatting.
 Next step is to make the site responsive, and to resolve some issues around the spotify fetch not working after a band that doesn't exist in the database is entered.

+23/03/2022 - I've used Chakra to make the site responsive, so it looks clean on desktop and mobile.
+Once I can resolve a few lingering issues around the fetch, the main feature should be complete.